boyanio/wasm-wheel/README.md

 As I don't need the `main` function, I tried specifying `-nomain` on the compiler, but it still throws an exception when initializing the WebAssembly module.

+#### Go

+[Go 1.11](https://github.com/golang/go/milestone/62?closed=1) will have support for WebAssembly.
+The version is not released yet, but one can find the beta one - [go1.11beta1](https://golang.org/dl/).
+This is the first version of the implementation, so it will definitely undergo further improvements in the future.
+The communication from JavaScript to Go works with callbacks, which made me change all other calls to use promises.
+The output file is very big, but it is already being [addressed](https://github.com/golang/go/issues/6853).

 ## Build

 ```